Anvitha-create/AI-password-checker/README.md

 🔐 AI Password Checker

-A simple web app that checks the strength of your password in real time.
+An interactive and visually responsive tool that checks your password strength in real time.using HTML, CSS, and JavaScript.
-It also suggests secure AI-style variants and improvement tips.

 ---

 🚀 Features

-Real-time password strength meter
+✅ Real-time password strength meter

-Color-coded strength indicator
+🎨 Color-coded strength indicator

-Checks for:
+🔍 Checks for:

 Minimum 8 characters